Gospel-py/Predicting-House-Prices-with-Machine-Learning/README.md

 1. **Accessing the Notebook**:
    - Click [here](https://colab.research.google.com/drive/1FC27kAr9PnNgBwkypdU2B6EnaWq24j1H?usp=sharing) to open the project notebook in Google Colab.
-   - Upload the dataset `ParisHousing` (download the dataset [here](https://www.kaggle.com/datasets/mssmartypants/paris-housing-price-prediction))
+   - Upload the dataset `ParisHousing`

 2. **Running the Notebook**:
    - Once the notebook is open, you can run each cell sequentially by pressing `Shift + Enter`.